NationalSecurityAgency/emissary/RELEASING.md

 - Type: `Release`
 - Suffix: Leave blank
 ```
 Creates a branch called `release/<version>` and performs release.
-One commit is added to `master` only to increment to the next snapshot version.
+One commit is added to a branch called `action/<version>` only to increment to the next snapshot version, and
+a pull request is created that needs to be approved and merged to finish the release process.

 ### Patch Release